consorciei/eslint-plugin-consorciei/README.md

-# eslint-config
+# eslint-config-consorciei

-Eslint to be extended
+## How to create a new release
+Go to action and dispatch the workflow Release.yml